Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Examples

-As expected from Propositions~\ref{Prop: NO is OK} and \ref{Prop: pairs}, this description is compatible with the above discussion for the real locus of $X_t$.
-Note that since the present $B$ is non-compact, we have to first compactify the situation to apply Propositions~\ref{Prop: NO is OK} and \ref{Prop: pairs}.
+Our real involution $\tilde\iota$ induces the canonical real involution on the four toric surfaces $X_{\sigma_0},\ldots,X_{\sigma_3}$ and on the $U(1)$-factor for the phase of $t$.
+On $s$ the action is $s\mapsto \ol{s}^{-1}$, which acts trivially on its phase.
+Thus $X_{0,\RR}^\KN(\pm 1)$ is a union of $U(1)\times\RR\PP^2$, with $\RR\PP^2$ covering $4:1$ the triangle $\sigma_0$, and the restrictions of $K_{\PP^2}$ to the real loci $\RR\PP^1$ in the three coordinate lines of $\PP^2$, each a $U(1)$-bundle over the remaining cells $\sigma_1,\sigma_2,\sigma_3$.
+As expected from Theorem~\ref{Thm: KN for X0 in simple case} and Proposition \ref{Prop: pairs}, this is compatible with the above discussion for the real locus of $X_t$.
+Note that since the present $B$ is not compact, we have to first compactify the situation to apply Theorem~\ref{Thm: KN for X0 in simple case} and Proposition \ref{Prop: pairs}.
 In the present example this compactification can easily be achieved by replacing the unbounded cells of $\P$ by appropriate bounded cells.
 Details are left to the reader.

 We have made no serious attempt to uncover the general structure of $X_{0,\RR}^\KN$ involving non-trivial involutions $\kappa$ of $B$.
 It seems that it would be easiest to restrict to cases where $B^\kappa$ is already covered by cells of $\P$.
 This situation requires the more general setup of \cite{theta} to admit vertices of $\P$ to lie in the singular locus $\Delta$ of the affine structure.
 Then $B^\kappa$ defines an analytic subspace $\shY\subset\shX$.
 Moreover, the restriction of $\mu_\KN$ to the fixed locus $B_\kappa$ then factors over $\shY^\KN$ and we expect $\mu_\KN^{-1}(B^\kappa)\to Y_0^\KN$ to be a $U(1)^r$-fibration with $r$ the local codimension of $B^\kappa$ in $B$.
 In the real situation, the real involution should act trivially on these $U(1)^r$-fibres, exhibiting $X_{0,\RR}^\KN$ as a $U(1)^r$-fibration over $Y_{0,\RR}^\KN$.